thomasyoung-audet/Warehouser/README.md

         A,0,0,1,26
 orders.csv: the orders that were placed on the truck.
 Note that not every input order will end up on the truck, because there might not be enough warehousesimulator.warehouser.events to finish.

+log.txt:
+The events
+The messages that the system sends to the barcode readers The messages the barcode readers sends to the system The lines from the event input file